HFIPay: Privacy-Preserving, Cross-Chain Cryptocurrency Payments to Human-Friendly Identifiers: Implementation Sketches

 \section{Implementation Sketches}

 We outline compatible realizations on Ethereum-like and Solana-like environments.
 The purpose of this section is not to claim a single definitive implementation, but to show that the protocol requires only standard chain capabilities: deterministic addresses or state accounts, storage for intent metadata, and a verifier for the chosen \ZKACE{} proof system.
-This version does not yet report end-to-end prototype benchmarks, quote-proof sizes, verification latency, or relay API measurements.
-We therefore present implementation compatibility and state layout here, while leaving quantitative evaluation to future work.
+We present implementation compatibility and state layout here, and report measured claim-proof and on-chain gas costs from the reference implementation in Section~\ref{sec:benchmarks}.
+End-to-end relay latency and verified-quote proof sizes are not yet benchmarked and remain future work.